 We love Michigan blueberries!
 From blueberry apple sauce, blueberry muffins, and blueberry turnovers to blueberries on salads, and blueberries on oatmeal, we love them every which way.
 However, it’s no secret that our favorite way to enjoy them is in Blueberry Pie!

 For the fellow Blueberry Pie lovers out there, there’s a whole day dedicated to you.
-National Blueberry Pie Day is celebrated on Sunday, April 28th!
+National Blueberry Pie Day is celebrated annually on April 28th!
 To celebrate the holiday, we gathered a few fun facts about blueberries and blueberry pie to please hearts and appetites.

 Stop in and celebrate with a slice of our homemade Blueberry Pie made with Michigan Rubel Blueberries (and maybe even add a scoop of vanilla ice cream).